 Such then was the goal and such the line of march before Israel, when, on that day in early summer, the Ark and the host of the Lord moved forward from the foot of Sinai.
 At the reiterated request of Moses, Hobab, the brother-in-law of Moses, had consented to accompany Israel, and to act as their guide in the wilderness, in the faith of afterwards sharing "what goodness Jehovah" would do unto His people.
-(Numbers 10:32) This we learn from such passages as Judges 1:16; 1 Samuel 15:6; 27:10; 30:9.
-Although the pillar of cloud was the real guide of Israel in all their journeying, yet the local knowledge of Hobab would manifestly prove of the greatest use in indicating springs and places of pasturage.
-And so it always is.
-The moving of the cloud or its resting must be our sole guide; but under its direction the best means which human skill or knowledge can suggest should be earnestly sought and thankfully used.
+(Numbers 10:32) This we learn from such passages as Judges 1:16; Judges 1:16;

 For three days Israel now journeyed without finding "a resting-place."
 By that time they must have fairly entered upon the "great and terrible wilderness."
 The scorching heat of a May sun reflected by such a soil, the fatigues of such a march, with probably scarcity of water and want of pasturage for their flocks - all combined to depress those whose hearts were not strong in faith and filled with longing for the better country.
 Behind and around was the great wilderness, and, so far as could be seen, no "resting-place" before them!
-In truth, before inheriting the promises,

-Israel had now to pass through a trial of faith analogous to that which Abraham had undergone.
+In truth, before inheriting the promises, Israel had now to pass through a trial of faith analogous to that which Abraham had undergone.
 Only as in his case each victory had been marked by increasing encouragements, in theirs each failure was attended by louder warnings, until at last the judgment came which deprived that unbelieving generation of their share in the enjoyment of the promise.
-Three days journey under such difficulties, and
+Three days journey under such difficulties, fq6 and

-"the people were as they who complain of evil in the ears of Jehovah."
-(Numbers 11:1)
+"the people were as they who complain of evil in the ears of Jehovah." ("Numbers 11:1)

 But as this really reflected upon His guidance, it displeased the Lord, and a fire, sent by Jehovah, "consumed in the ends of the camp."
 At the intercession of Moses "the fire was quenched."
 But the lesson which might have been learned, and the warning conveyed in the judgment which had begun in the uttermost parts of the camp, remained unnoticed.
 Even the name Taberah (burning), with which Moses had intended to perpetuate the memory of this event, was unheeded.
 Possibly, the quenching of the fire may have deadened their spiritual sensibility, as formerly the removal of the plagues had hardened the heart of Pharaoh and of his people.
-And so Taberah soon became Kibroth-hattaavah, and the fire of wrath that had burned in the uttermost parts raged fiercely within the camp itself.
+And so Taberah soon became Kibroth-hattaavah, fq7 and the fire of wrath that had burned in the uttermost parts raged fiercely within the camp itself.